10 Best AI Video Generators 2026: Free, Paid, Tested

 Can I use these AI videos for commercial projects?

-Usually yes on paid tiers for PixVerse, Veo, and similar vendors, but read each terms of service before billing a client.
+Usually yes on paid tiers for PixVerse, Veo, Runway, and similar vendors, but read each terms of service before billing a client.
+Free tiers may restrict commercial use, watermark removal, or maximum export quality.

 Do I need a powerful computer?